 - Berries are especially high in fiber, which many Americans are lacking.

-- Benefit from all the anti-inflammatory properties when you include berries in your diet.
+- Benefit from all the anti-inflammatory properties when you include these bright fruits in your diet.

 Enjoy the deliciousness that comes from berries along with incredible health benefits designed to help you live your best life.